williamhobbs/energy-forecasting-tools/README.md

 # energy-forecasting-tools

 This repository is a place for some energy forecasting tools.
-It currently only includes solar-related tools, but may expand to include wind and (maybe one day) electric load.
+It currently includes solar and wind tools, but may expand one day to include electric load.
+The wind tools are not as developed at the solar tools.

-Look at the notebook [solar_example.ipynb](solar_example.ipynb) for some examples, and [more_solar_examples.ipynb](more_solar_examples.ipynb) for more examples.
+For solar, look at the notebook [solar_example.ipynb](solar_example.ipynb) for some examples, and [more_solar_examples.ipynb](more_solar_examples.ipynb) for more examples.
 Both of these convert the resource forecasts to power.

 There is also a basic solar ensemble forecast demonstrated in [ensemble_example.ipynb](ensemble_example.ipynb).

+For wind, look at the notebook [wind_example.ipynb](wind_example.ipynb).

-Solar forecasts can be created using the NOAA GFS, NOAA HRRR, and ECMWF IFS (open data version) models.
+Forecasts can be created using the NOAA GFS, NOAA HRRR, and ECMWF IFS (open data version) models.

-## Quick example
+## Quick examples

 Here's a quick example of getting a resource data forecast: